lenzjo/TLCBudget/readme.md

 1. Open your Terminal/Command line inside the `TLCBudget` directory and type `npm install`.
 2. Type `gulp` to compile and create the `public` directory.
 3. Type `gulp watch` and browserSync will open a browser window and show you the result.
+4. Then you can open your fav editor and explore and/or play with the source code.

 ## Usage ##

-If you want to use this app, go thru the **compilation** process above and then copy the build directory to wherever is good for you.
+If you want to use this app, type 'gulp build' in the command-line/terminal and then copy the build directory to wherever is good for you.
 You can then just double-click on the **index.html** file to start it up.

 This app was created on a windows 7 PC and using the Chrome browser.
 It has NOT been tested on any other combination of OS/browser/computer, so YMMV if you use any other combination ;)

+## Features ##
+1. Multi-user capability.
+2. Transaction dates can be shown/hidden by clicking on the ON/OFF in the menubar.
+3. Transactions and user registration details are stored locally.
+4. Responsive design.
+5. Useful error feedback.

 ## Directory Structure ##